cristlee/face-detection/README.md

-# Facetrack
+# Facedetection

-Facetrack can be used to track human faces in a video feed and store them in a directory.You can also search for a face and see if it had been detected.
+Facedetection can be used to detect human faces in a video feed and store them in a directory.You can also search for a face and see if it had been detected.

 ### Tech
-Facetrack uses Opencv to work properly.Head to http://opencv.org/ to install it in your system.
+Facedetection uses Opencv to work properly.Head to http://opencv.org/ to install it in your system.

 ## Installation